GEEGABYTE1/Leaf-Editor-/README.md

 - /add: Add a new file
 - /select_file: Allows a user to choose a certain file already made.
 - /save_file: Saves the new updates to the file
+- /Choose_File: Allows a user to choose a certain file already made.

+# Extras

+Some commands must have other commands ran before.

+For example, commands involving files will work only if there is a logged in user.